 b.
 Import that clip back to FCP and place it into a new, clean FCP project in an FCP Event.

-5. Then export and drag the FCP Captions or FCP Titles icons back to your FCP Event
+4. Then click export and drag the FCP Captions or FCP Titles icon back to your FCP Event

 TaDa!
 You will now have FCP Captions / Titles.

 FYI: The benefit of using Titles is it provides much more opportunity to adjust font size/styles than Captions.

 Best Practices for importing Multicam and Sync clips with the SS FCP X Extension

 Export burnt-in subtitles/caption in FCPX